bogdangavril/BHMLAI-Capstone/README.md

 I am using the following steps in my analysis:

 1. Data understanding
-- analyzing the data and observe the nature of the features, such as numerical or categorical, the relation between the various features, the missing values; this step also includes observing the outliers and the quality of the data in general
+- analyze the data and observe the nature of the features, such as numerical or categorical, the relation between the various features, the missing values; this step also includes observing the outliers and the quality of the data in general

 2. Engineer the features
 - involves imputing missing values, scaling features, encoding categorical variables, removing outliers, etc.